I Won't Let You Down (OK Go song): Music video

 OK Go was inspired by a trip they had taken to Japan during which they visited Tokyo's Robot Restaurant, where numerous robots move about in motions set to heavy metal music; Tim Nordwind said that the experience was "the best hour of my life".
 They worked with producer Morihiro Harano, fulfilling a desire of several years.
 Harano linked them to Honda's internal ad agency, which led to them being put in contact with Japanese choreographer Airman to help plan out the routines.
 Honda went on to fund the film and provide the UNI-CUBs and the octocopter for the video.
 During an interview with The Today Show, Kulash said the video took about a month of concept, planning, and practicing before it was shot.
 The video was filmed around August 2014 at Longwood Station, a vacant outlet store in the Chiba Prefecture of Japan near Tokyo.
 Kulash and Kazuaki Seki co-directed the video.
 The video was filmed in double time, recording the events at half the speed of the song and then sped up for the final video.
 In the closing shots, which show the band and dancers from far overhead simulating a large dot matrix display with colored umbrellas, Harano had set large speakers at the corners of the area to play the song in half-time to help all the performers synchronize with the music.
 The camera drone was controlled both with GPS and manual control for fine adjustment by Harano and his crew.
-The final shot of the video includes over 2,300 participants; as there are not that many UNI-CUBs in existence at the time of filming, they used special framing to capture as many performers on the devices before pulling back in shot to include more dancers on foot without breaking the illusion.
+The final shot of the video includes over 2,300 participants; as there were not that many UNI-CUBs in existence at the time of filming, they used special framing to capture as many performers on the devices before pulling back in shot to include more dancers on foot without breaking the illusion.
 This final section took between 50 and 60 practice runs to get the timing correct.
 The filming took about four days to complete, in part because rain often prevented the outdoor use of the UNI-CUBs or the octocopter.
 The rain cleared up on the last planned day of filming, allowing them to complete the video.
 According to Harano, they recorded about 44 takes, including 11 completed takes, and three of the quality they sought.

 The band recorded the video using a camera mounted to a remote-controlled octocopter (similar to the one shown here).